Saint Anthony's Offers Look Good Feel Better for Women with Cancer

 Don't miss our top stories and need-to-know news everyday in your inbox.

+In partnership with the American Cancer Society, Saint Anthony's Health Center offers the Look Good Feel Better program to help women learn more about makeup techniques, skin care, nail care, and options related to hair loss such as wigs, turbans, and scarves;

-Local stylist, Leveda Gavin, will be on hand to guide women with techniques.
+Local stylist, Laveda Gaven, will be on hand to guide women with techniques.

 Each group program participant receives a free kit of cosmetics for use during and after the workshop.